rbitton1729/Website/src/content/server-help/_index.md

 ```
 ---

+### I want to expose something to the public internet.

+Due to security concerns, publicly open ports are never allowed on any of my systems (the UChicago sysadmins only realized the danger over summer 2025).
+You can use Cloudflare Tunnels (cloudflared) to expose services to the public internet.
+I use these for all my services and they are free with a Cloudflare account.
+You can find more about them [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
+While the cloudflared system binary is installed, I highly recommend using Docker.

+---

 ### I want to use something else

 Please let me know at the email at the bottom of this page.
 I will look into it and let you know.
 Most likely if it seems to benifit multiple users I will install it.